 From their webpage: ” The purpose of the Program is to attract to the Federal service outstanding men and women from a variety of academic disciplines and career paths who have a clear interest in, and commitment to, excellence in the leadership and management of public policies and programs.”

-CTRD Training Grant (Common Themes in Reproductive Diversity) likely 15 Feb 2011
+CTRD Training Grant (Common Themes in Reproductive Diversity) 15 Sept 2013

 For pre- and post-doctoral students interested in studying the development, evolution and expression of behaviors associated with reproduction

 Each department can nominate one fellow per year.

 There are several internal fellowships, listed at this link.
 EEB students have applied to:

 - Wells Graduate Fellowship: “The fellowship will be awarded each year to students who demonstrate the qualities for

 which Chancellor Wells was renowned: leadership abilities, academic excellence, character, social consciousness, and generosity of spirit”: PDF link to description

 - Edwards Fellowship: Given to “ …a candidate with an extraordinary record of voluntary public service, exemplary

 character, superior scholastic ability, and intellectual capacity that promises dividends for society”: PDF link to description

 - The Kinsley Award, for a “truly outstanding dissertation”: PDF link to description